 Critical care nurses must be proficient in a wide variety of high-level nursing skills.
 They need to be experts in evaluating intensive care patients, administering care, recognizing complications and coordinating with other members of the critical care team.
 Successful critical care nurses also excel at interpersonal communication, leadership, strategic planning, critical thinking and decision-making.

 According to May 2014 data from the U.S. Bureau of Labor Statistics (BLS), the average annual salary for a critical care nurse was $97,990.
 The bottom 10% of critical care nurses earned an average of $68,830 a year, while the top-10% of ICU's earned $131,050 annually.
 Because of their specialized nature, advanced education and daily responsibilities, critical care nurses typically have higher earning potential than their traditional RN counterparts.

 Because salary potential may vary depending on location, education and experience, prospective students are encouraged to conduct independent research to determine actual earning potential.

 Critical care nurses work in emergency rooms, critical care wards, walk-in clinics, doctor offices and other healthcare settings.
 Because patients are treated around the clock, critical care nurses are usually required to work rotating shifts that include days, nights, weekends and holidays.
 The job can be physically demanding, as well, requiring standing, lifting, bending and stretching.

 Rapid advances in technology and healthcare have made it possible to save more patients and help them return to health.
-As a result, critical care nurses are in demand across the country.
+As a result, critical care nurses are often in demand across the country.
 In some areas, they are needed to fill acute staffing shortages.
-If you’re an RN planning to advance your education and broaden your career opportunities, critical care nursing could be the right specialty for you.
-Get started earning your BSN degree by applying for Villanova University's RN to BSN online program.
+If you’re an RN looking to advance your education and broaden your career opportunities, critical care nursing could be the right specialty for you.
+Get started toward earning your BSN degree by applying for Villanova University's RN to BSN online program.